sertansenturk/tdd_demo/README.md

 We will use the so-called ["GIVEN, WHEN, THEN" pattern](https://pythontesting.net/strategy/given-when-then-2/) to write our tests.
 The unittests should not overlap as much as possible.

+# Test coverage
+TODO

+# Code styling
+TODO

+# Linting
+TODO

 # Create a Docker image
+We use [Docker](https://www.docker.com/) for containarization.
+This way we can decouple the code from the hardware, and easily deploy it to anywhere.

-We will create a simple Dockerfile, which will have the `demo` package installed.
-The entrypoint will be the Python shell, when the image is run.
+For demonstration, we create a simple Dockerfile, which has the `demo` package installed.

 To build the Docker image, run: